isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/components/pipeline-steps/crm/resolve-entity.rst

 Resolve CRM Entity
 =============================

+This *pipeline step* is used to find an instance of ``Microsoft.Xrm.Sdk.Entity`` in a Dynamics CRM instance.
+The *identifier value* from the *identifier object* is used to perform the search.

+Based on the pipeline step configuration, a new ``Entity`` may be created if one does not already exist.

 This *pipeline step* is used to find an entity in Dynamics CRM by matching an attribute value.